 QWO Side Effects

-QWO is the least invasive cellulite treatment available.
-The procedure is safe and effective for every patient.
-However, the best way to reduce any risk of complications or side effects is to select the most reputable doctor to administer the cellulite shots.
-During a consultation with Healthy Solutions, we will explain any risks in detail and assess your treatment candidacy.
+QWO is a non-invasive cellulite treatment.
+The procedure is safe and effective for patients of any skin type..

 Severe side effects are rare.
 Some patients report experiencing mild side effects like bruising at the injection site, redness, or tenderness.

+The best way to reduce any risk of complications or side effects is to select the most reputable doctor to administer the cellulite shots.
+During a consultation with Healthy Solutions, we will explain any risks in detail and assess your treatment candidacy.

-How Much Does QWO Cellulite Injections Cost?
+How Much Does Cellulite Treatment Cost?

-QWO cost varies per patient.
-Your specific treatment cost will depend on the number of injections and the available specials or discounts.
+The cost of QWO varies per patient.
+Your specific treatment cost depends on the number of injections you receive and the available specials or discounts.
 If this cellulite treatment is right for your body, our staff will develop a treatment plan that fits your needs and budget.

 Cellulite Treatment Near Me

 If you are tired of struggling with embarrassing cellulite, contact Healthy Solutions.
 We help patients achieve sexy, smooth skin in as little as 10 minutes.
 Schedule your free consultation by calling us at 267-323-4543 or reach out to us online.

+SOURCES:

+Kaufman-Janette, Joely A et al. “Efficacy, Safety, and Durability of Response of Collagenase Clostridium Histolyticum-aaes for Treating Cellulite.”
+Plastic and reconstructive surgery.
+Global open vol. 8,12 e3316.
+23 Dec.
+2020, link.

+Sadick, Neil & Goldman, Mitchel & Liu, Genzhou & Shusterman, Neil & McLane, Michael & Hurley, David & Young, V. (2019).
+Collagenase Clostridium Histolyticum for the Treatment of Edematous Fibrosclerotic Panniculopathy (Cellulite): A Randomized Trial.
+Dermatologic surgery : official publication for American Society for Dermatologic Surgery [et al.] link.